 Crazy Tactic #4: WordPress Themes

-What’s one thing that all WordPress themes have in common?
+What’s one thing all WordPress themes have in common?
 They have a footer link to the designer.

-On the flip side, if I created brand new themes from scratch, there would be no guarantee that people would like the design and install it… for this reason, I only targeted existing themes that were popular.
+On the flip side, if I created brand new themes from scratch, there would be no guarantee that people would like the design and install it.
+For this reason, I only targeted existing themes that were popular.

 Crazy Tactic #5: Operation Google Domination

 The easiest tactic I deployed was this one.
 Do you remember Google Pages?
 It was when you could create a web page using Google’s domain name.
-That’s right, you could set up a site on “google.com.”
+That’s right.
+You could set up a site on “google.com.”

-Eventually, Google caught on, like they always do and the pages stopped ranking.
+Eventually, Google caught on, like they always do, and the pages stopped ranking.

 Crazy Tactic #6: My Stat Counter

-Are you familiar with StatCounter?
+Are you familiar with Statcounter?
 It’s the popular analytics tool that was around way before Google Analytics.
-And, for StatCounter to give you stats, you have to add a counter to your site.
-The counter also contains a backlink to StatCounter.
+And, for Statcounter to give you stats, you have to add a counter to your site.
+The counter also contains a backlink to Statcounter.

-To log into StatCounter, you once had to go to my.statcounter.com (that subdomain doesn’t exist anymore).
+To log into Statcounter, you once had to go to my.statcounter.com (that subdomain doesn’t exist anymore).
 So, I thought it would be clever to create my own stat counter type of site and called it MyStatCounter.com.

-I was smart about it as well… I would make sure that the anchor text was rotated.
-So, it seemed natural and I never leveraged My Stat Counter for any of my marketing related sites or blogs.
+I was smart about it as well.
+I would make sure that the anchor text was rotated.
+So, it seemed natural, and I never leveraged My Stat Counter for any of my marketing-related sites or blogs.
 I didn’t want to draw attention to it.
-Plus, when someone signed up, I would ask them what type of site they had, so that I could place relevant 3rd party links versus random ones.
+Plus, when someone signed up, I would ask them what type of site they had so that I could place relevant third-party links versus random ones.
 Nonetheless, I eventually got caught and stopped using this tactic.

 Crazy Tactic #7: Arbitraging Google

-Within a month, I started to get traffic from lucrative terms that I scraped, such as “mesothelioma” and I was making $943 to $2592 a day from AdSense.
+Within a month, I started to get traffic from lucrative terms that I scraped—such as “mesothelioma”—and I was making $943 to $2,592 a day from AdSense.

 And, as you can probably guess, Google eventually shut me down for leveraging this tactic as well.